 In December 2016, European-American University (EAU) merged into the Western Orthodox University which is today the principal provider of the overseas degree awards described on this website.
 However, there still remains a limited provision for degrees to be awarded by European-American University in special circumstances.
-All of these degrees are conferred by European-American University as a division of the Western Orthodox University, under the authority of the Western Orthodox University corporation in the Commonwealth of Dominica.

 Because European-American University is officially a part of the Western Orthodox University, it is covered by the various accreditations and recognitions that the Western Orthodox University holds.
 In its own right, European-American University also holds two African Royal Charters as listed below, and is under the Royal Patronage of H.M. the Omukama of Bunyoro-Kitara.